SampsonIpiankama/Machine_Learning_Projects/House_Price_Prediction/README.md

 # House Price Prediction

-The oject of the project was to predict housing prices based on its features using ordinary least squares (OLS) linear regression model.
+The objective of the project was to predict housing prices based on its features using ordinary least squares (OLS) linear regression model.

 # Libraries
 1. Numpy